dbt-labs/corp/docs/benefits.md

 Health benefits are paid, in part, by the company.
 The remainder of the costs is the employee’s responsibility.

-A detailed overview of our benefits can be found [here](https://app.strivebenefits.com/dbt/home)
+Learn more about our benefits [here](https://www.notion.so/dbtlabs/Healthcare-Benefits-Overview-US-650cf65d9612445a8d7ce41e936b307f?pvs=4) and find a detailed overview on our benefits [website](https://app.strivebenefits.com/dbt/home).

 ### How To Enroll in Healthcare Benefits (US)